landonrichard/LRVault/NCL/OSINT.md

 #WebTools

 **Metadata**
-`: a set of data that describes and gives information about other data.'
+`: a set of data that describes and gives information about other data.`

 **Tools**
 - [ExifTool](https://github.com/exiftool/exiftool)